-Rent Limits and Payment Standard Waivers.
 It is the Administrator's responsibility to determine that the Assisted Units are rent reasonable, which means that the total rent requested for the unit and utilities is reasonable given the average rate for other similar type units, market conditions, and any other unique contributing factors.
-In general, it is preferred that Gross Rents do not exceed the Payment Standard for the HCV jurisdiction in which the unit is located.
+In general, it is preferred that Gross Rents do not exceed the Local Payment Standard (LPS) for the HCV jurisdiction in which the unit is located.
 Exception Payment Standard rents, if applicable for the jurisdiction, are allowable.
-The maximum Rental Assistance amount available is the difference between 30% of the household's Gross Annual Household Income and the local Payment Standard.
+The maximum Rental Assistance amount available is the difference between 30% of the household's Gross Annual Household Income and the Local Payment Standard.
 The landlord may not charge more rent for units assisted with the Rental Assistance than for comparable unassisted units.

-The Participant may wish to rent a unit that exceeds the Payment Standard.
-In this event, the Participant will be responsible for their designated portion as well as the difference between the Gross Rent and the area Payment Standard amount.
+The Participant may wish to rent a unit that exceeds the LPS.
+In this event, the Participant will be responsible for their designated portion as well as the difference between the Gross Rent and the LPS amount.
 Administrators must work collaboratively with the household to discuss the impact of the additional expense and determine if the rent is reasonable given their monthly budget.
-To document that rent reasonableness was considered and affordability was discussed with the household, the Administrator must complete the Minnesota Housing Payment Standard Waiver form and maintain it in the Participant's file.
+To document that rent reasonableness was considered and affordability was discussed with the household, the

+Administrator must complete the Minnesota Housing Payment Standard Waiver form and maintain it in the Participant's file.